zHenriqueGN/PDFSanitizer/README.md

 # PDFSanitizer
-A Go aplication to sweep folders and centrilize PDFs
+A Go aplication to sweep folders and centralize PDFs